Laguna La Cruz, a local wetland in Bahia Kino, Mexico.

 WE'VE GONE GLOBAL

-HERO Theatre and HERO Multimedia have launched Nuestro Planeta, a multimedia new works initiative.
 Nuestro Planeta is rooted in research around ecological concerns in Latine countries and the U.S. and how Latine American families are directly affected.

-In October 2023, HERO Theatre and The Prescott College Kino Bay Center in Sonora, Mexico entered into a special collaboration, introducing the community of Bahía Kino, Mexico to theatre through Nuestro Planeta: MEXICO, Bahía de Kino.
+In October 2023, HERO Theatre and The Prescott College Kino Bay Center in Sonora, Mexico entered into a special collaboration, introducing the community of Bahía de Kino, Mexico to theatre through Nuestro Planeta: MEXICO, Bahía de Kino.

 STAY TUNED!

-This community and the research done with The Kino Bay Center is the basis for our Los Angeles Spring '25 co-production of The Young Dolphins, an environmental play for youth presented at Inner-City Arts' Rosenthal Theater.
 We are grateful for The Kino Bay Center’s passion towards Nuestro Planeta and are heading towards a third collaboration with them! |

 We are looking forward to our continued relationship with the Comcaac community, the Indigenous people of Sonora, Mexico.
 We will be creating a theatre project with them soon!
 Stay tuned!